top of page

 Ness Bank Guild was formed in November 1931 with the first meeting held in March 1932 with 23 members and a year later, membership had increased to 64.

-This year, 2020, our membership stands at 32, and numbers have been quite consistent in recent years.
+In 2020, our membership stood at 32, and numbers have been quite consistent in recent years.

 Our motto is ”Whose We Are and Whom We Serve”, and the aim is to invite and encourage both women and men to commit their lives to Jesus Christ, and enable them to express their faith in Worship, Prayer and Action.